Minors and dimension: Proof of Theorem

 Suppose $\low{y_i}\close_hZ$.
 Since $\low{y_i}\close_hA(\low{x_i},\low{y_i})$ and $\low{y_i}\geq A(\low{x_i},\low{y_i})\geq Z$, Lemma \ref{lem:close} \ref{item:close5} yields $A(\low{x_i},\low{y_i})\close_hZ$ and hence $\low{x_i}\close_{2h}Z$.
 Since $\phi(Z)$ occurs in $\tau(\low{x_i})$, there is a bag $Z'$ with $\low{x_i}\close_hZ'$ and $\phi(Z')=\phi(Z)$.
 Lemma \ref{lem:phi} yields $Z'=Z$, so $\low{x_i}\close_hZ$.
 The same argument shows that $\low{x_i}\close_hZ$ implies $\low{y_{i+1}}\close_hZ$.
 Straightforward induction yields $\low{x_i}\close_hZ$ and $\low{y_i}\close_hZ$ for every $i$.

 In the rest of the proof, we will make essential use of the fact that the information assigned to $\phi(Z)$ by each of the mappings \ref{sig:sigma}--\ref{sig:id} saved in $\Sigma(x_i,y_i)$ is the same for every $i$.
-In particular, $\pi_Z(x_i,y_i)$ is the same for every $i$ (c.f.\ \ref{sig:pi}).
+In particular, $\pi_Z(x_i,y_i)$ is the same for every $i$ (cf.\ \ref{sig:pi}).